-- Dr. Ihor Pidhainy will present a paper entitled “On a Shift in Biographical Approach in the Study of a Ming Figure” at the inaugural Intercalary Conference on Late Imperial China at Emory University on February 29, a conference that Dr. Pidhainy helped to organize.
-Dr. Pidhainy has also organized a series of talks on Asian History this Spring.
-Dr. Gary Van Valen will discuss the Phillippines and Western imperialism on January 22, Dr. Tim Schroer will discuss peace-making in the wake of the Boxer Rebellion on February 10, and Dr. Elaine MacKinnon will discuss Central Asia as a religious crossroads on April 15.
+- Dr. Ihor Pidhainy presented a paper entitled “On a Shift in Biographical Approach in the Study of a Ming Figure” at the inaugural Intercalary Conference on Late Imperial China at Emory University on February 29, a conference that Dr. Pidhainy helped to organize.
+Dr. Pidhainy also organized a series of talks on Asian History this Spring.
+Dr. Gary Van Valen discussed the Phillippines and Western imperialism on January 22, Dr. Tim Schroer discussed peace-making in the wake of the Boxer Rebellion on February 10, and Dr. Elaine MacKinnon will discuss Central Asia as a religious crossroads on April 15.

 - In January, Dr. Colleen Vasconcellos participated in a panel discussion entitled "Strategies for Redesigning Introductory Courses in History" at the American Historical Association's Annual Meeting in New York City.
 Drawing on the AHA’s History Gateways initiative, this panel brought together experienced teachers from a range of institutions to offer insights on how introductory courses in history can be redesigned to better serve students with a range of preparation and motivations.
 Dr. Vasconcellos discussed her work in redesigning our HIST 2111 survey, as well as the lessons learned.